taviso/nntpit/README.md

 > Don't include the `/r/`!

 It should populate a list of articles and comments for you to read.

+## Usage with tin

+tin needs the server to be first taught about the subreddits you want to read so they can be added to the database.
+You only need to specify them on the command line one time:

+`$ ./nntpit -D -p 8119 retrocomputing usenet`

+Now start tin:

+`$ tin -r -g localhost -p 8119`

+The groups list will be empty at first, but don't worry: that's normal.

+Press `S` to add a group, and type the name of the subreddit you want to subscribe to (eg 'usenet' for /r/usenet).

 # Reporting Bugs